Tarot Reading

 The draw

-The command draws from a full 78-card deck using Node's cryptographic randomness (`node:crypto`) rather than a pseudo-random or scripted sequence — every draw is genuinely independent of the last, priced at 5✦.
+The command draws from a full 78-card deck using Node's cryptographic randomness (`node:crypto`) rather than a pseudo-random or scripted sequence — every draw is genuinely independent of the last, with the exact price stated up front.

 The reading